 - b.
 Israeli occupation forces and settlers killed or injured, with impunity, over 1,100 Palestinian children in 2017, worsening a child protection crisis in the territory of the Occupied Palestinian State.
 In total, members of Israeli forces murdered, unlawfully killed or injured over 7,300 Palestinian civilians throughout the course of the year.10 - c.
-On 14 May 2018 alone, during peaceful demonstrations in the Gaza Strip, the Israeli Occupation Forces killed over 60 Palestinians, and injured thousands more, including with live ammunition and artillery fire.
-The casualties included 6 children, a double amputee, and a paramedic.
+On 14 May 2018 alone, during peaceful demonstrations in the Gaza Strip, the Israeli Occupation Forces killed over 60 Palestinians, and injured thousands more, including with live ammunition and artillery fire.11 The casualties included 6 children, a double amputee, and a paramedic.
 Hundreds were also injured, including 11 journalists.
 Since 30 March 2018, Israeli Occupation Forces killed over 110 peaceful demonstrators and other protected persons, including 2 journalists, 14 children, and 1 paramedic.
-During this period, the Israeli Occupation Forces repeatedly stated their knowledge of where every bullet fired on protestors landed the including the Prime Minister and Defense Minister, who declared that "there are no innocent people in the Gaza Strip" 14.
+During this period, the Israeli Occupation Forces repeatedly stated their knowledge of where every bullet fired on protestors landed12, while top Israeli officials congratulated the snipers on a job well done, including the Prime Minister13 and Defense Minister, who declared that "there are no innocent people in the Gaza Strip"14.